bhogberg/caDNAno2Blender/README.md

 # caDNAno2Blender
+A module for drawing DNA nanostructures based on caDNAno-files in blender

 # Installation
-A module for handling caDNAno files in blender

 1. Create a folder 'caDNAno2Blender' where Blender looks for addons and put the file '__init__.py' in that folder